 Products & Programs

-Eco-Friendly Fridays is an environmental education webinar series.
-Join the Alabama Extension team for training sessions on traditional conservation topics as well as new and emerging issues in environmental education.
-This free virtual series offers effective best management practices (BMPs) aimed at safeguarding human, animal, and environmental health and practical solutions to help reduce your ecological footprint.
+Eco-Friendly Fridays is a free environmental education webinar series that offers effective best management practices for safeguarding human, animal, and environmental health and practical solutions to help reduce your ecological footprint.
+Join the Alabama Extension team for training sessions on traditional conservation topics, as well as new and emerging issues in environmental education.
 Whether you are an educator, an environmental professional, or a nature lover, tune in to discover how you can become a better steward of the environment and its precious resources.

-When: The second Friday of the month from 11 a.m. until Noon CT.
+When: The second Friday of each month from 11 a.m. until Noon CT.

 Zoom Registration